openfga/rfcs/20231214-listUsers-api.md

     - The set of users/subjects included in `group:engineering` have editor acces, and thus we find a resolution path stemming from `document:example#viewer` that leads to `document:example#viewer`.
 The Google Doc Share Dialog chooses to render group memberships such as this as the Google Group and the highest permission that set of subjects has, which is `viewer` in this case.

-3. The `user` type wildcard is returned in the `wildcard_types` portion of the response.
-This special treatment lends nicely to the Google Doc Share example, which has a visually unique treatment.
+3. The `user` type wildcard is returned as well, which lends nicely to the Google Doc Share example, which has a visually unique treatment of the wildcard.
+The client can take that wildcard response and render it specific to their needs.

 This response indicates to the Google Docs apps that viewer permissions to `document:example` have been explicitly granted to any object of type `user`, and then the app can use this to implement a link-based sharing mechanism.